HackTricks-wiki/hacktricks/generic-methodologies-and-resources/brute-force.md

 ### STOMP (ActiveMQ, RabbitMQ, HornetQ and OpenMQ)

-The STOMP text protocol allows interaction with message queueing services like ActiveMQ, RabbitMQ, HornetQ and OpenMQ.
+The STOMP text protocol is a widely used messaging protocol that **allows seamless communication and interaction with popular message queueing services** such as RabbitMQ, ActiveMQ, HornetQ, and OpenMQ.
+It provides a standardized and efficient approach to exchange messages and perform various messaging operations.

 ```bash
 legba stomp --target localhost:61613 --username admin --password data/passwords.txt